kylewhittemore/full-stack-sequelize/README.md

 ![image](./public/assets/images/db-name.png)

 * now you can manage your deployed production database!
+* ***Optional last steps when using migrations:***
+* To seed your production database, add the following line to the scripts in the &nbsp; `package.json` &nbsp; file, right below the start script:

+        "heroku-postbuild": "npx sequelize-cli db:migrate && npx sequelize-cli db:seed:all"

+* save and commit your changes to github, then run another

+        git push heroku master

+    to push the changes to heroku and run a fresh build.
+The script that was added will run the migration and seed at the end of the heroku build.
+* `select * ...` &nbsp; within your database management tool to see your freshly seeded production database!
+Note that the database will be re-seeded each time you run a build, and the build ***does not*** drop the table automatically.
+So to avoid doubling your data set, drop the table prior to running another build (you can use your management tool for this).
+If you do not wish to continue re-seeding your production database, as you surely will at some point, just remove the `"heroku-postbuild"` script from the `package.json` file.

 ### **Notes About This Database Configuration**
 * you now have two databases, a local development database and a deployed production database